 The Policy optimization FE should support the improve and optimization of the policy for unified scheduling of cloud and network resources.

-The Content and context detection FE should contain two sub-FEs: Network resource detection SFE and Cloud resource detection SFE.
-These two SFEs are responsible for detecting network resources provided by network operators and cloud resources provided by cloud service providers, respectively.
-Due to the two SFEs can only obtain the network resource information and cloud resource information from trusted network provider and cloud service provider, they also need to obtain the corresponding information through new interfaces with other networks and cloud service providers.
-Then the two SFEs should report the detected resource information to the corresponding analysis FEs.
-The cloud resource detection SFE should also be able to detect and report computing resources.
+The Content and context detection FE should contain two sub-FEs: Network status detection SFE and Cloud information detection SFE.
+These two SFEs are responsible for detecting network status provided by network operators and cloud information provided by cloud service providers, respectively.
+Due to the two SFEs can only obtain the network status and cloud information from trusted network provider and cloud service provider, they also need to obtain the corresponding information through new interfaces with other networks and cloud service providers.
+Then the two SFEs should report the detected information to the corresponding analysis FEs.
+The cloud information detection SFE should also be able to detect and report computing resources.

-The Content and context analysis FE should contain two sub-FEs: Network resource analysis SFE and Cloud resource analysis SFE.
-These two SFEs are responsible for receiving and analysing network/cloud resource information from the corresponding detection SFE.
+The Content and context analysis FE should contain two sub-FEs: Network status analysis SFE and Cloud information analysis SFE.
+These two SFEs are responsible for receiving and analysing network/cloud status or information from the corresponding detection SFE.
 Their calculation results can help Policy control FE complete policy optimization, and can also help Service simulation FE complete network state simulation and testing.

 In addition to exchanging data with other networks, the transport layer also needs to exchange data with cloud service providers.